logan630/Linux-Terminal-Wordle-Clone/README.md

 ## How To Use
-Clone the repository to your local machine, then run `make` to compile.\* Within this directory, run `./wordle` to begin the game, or `./wordle.exe` on Windows.
+Clone the repository to your local machine, then run `make` to compile.\* Within this directory, run `./wordle` to begin the game, or `wordle.exe` on Windows.

 \* Note: `gcc` and `make` are required to use the makefile.
 On Windows, follow the steps [here](https://code.visualstudio.com/docs/cpp/config-mingw) to install `gcc`.
 Make can be found [here](https://gnuwin32.sourceforge.net/packages/make.htm) or installed with Chocolatey.
 All makefile options except `make zip` will work on Windows.